 θ = θ - η ·∇θJθ

-As the gradients need to be calculated for the entire dataset to perform a single update (batch size= whole train set) which is one iteration, thus batch gradient descent can be very time-consuming and complex for datasets that are considerably large.
+As the gradients need to be calculated for the entire dataset to perform a single update (batch size= sample size of whole train set) which is one iteration, thus batch gradient descent can be very time-consuming and space-consuming for datasets that are considerably large.
 However, Batch gradient descent is guaranteed to converge to the global minimum for convex error surfaces as well as a local minimum for non-convex surfaces.

 4.1.2 Mini-Batch Gradient Descent